Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 • Diluted fruit juices like cranberry or orange are tasty and have some nutrients.
 Just watch added sugars.

-• Herbal teas are wonderful – chamomile, ginger, and peppermint can ease pregnancy discomforts.
-Just make sure they are caffeine-free!
+• Herbal teas are wonderful – chamomile, ginger, peppermint can ease pregnancy discomforts.
+Just make sure they are caffeine free!

 • Coconut water has natural electrolytes and minerals for hydration without added junk.